-After the announcement of the S$900 million construction research began where the National Parks Board (NParks) acquired plants and tress from around the world.
-At HortPark, a S$7-million research facility was erected where six glasshouses simulated different climactic conditions.
+After the announcement of the S$900 million construction research began where the National Parks Board acquired plants and trees from around the world.
+At HortPark, a S$7-million research facility was erected where six glasshouses simulated different climatic conditions.
 After testing, the first shipment of over 210,000 bromeliads, native to the Americas, was carried out.

 The first phase of Bay East was opened to the public in October 2011 and the official opening of Bay South was on 29 June 2012.
 Bay East borders the Marina reservoir and has a total area of 32 hectares and a 2km walkway.
-It’s probably one of the best areas to watch the sunset and witness the miraculous Singapore skyline with the Singapore Flyer, ArtScience Museum and one of the most luxurious hotels, Marina Bay Sands, in the distance.
+It’s probably one of the best areas to watch the sunset and witness the miraculous Singapore skyline with the Singapore Flyer, ArtScience Museum (one of the top museums in Singapore) and Marina Bay Sands in the distance.

 Bay Central serves as a link between Bay South and Bay East.
 It’s a 3km waterfront promenade that is the perfect place for an afternoon stroll or a quick jog.

 Since opening Gardens by the Bay has won many awards including the World Building of the Year in 2012, the President’s Design Award (Singapore) in 2013, the Outstanding Achievement Award by the Themed Entertainment Association in 2014, the Largest Glass Greenhouse (Flower Dome) in the Guinness World Records for 2015, and is always a top pick on Tripadvisor (currently at 4.5 stars in July 2019 with over 50k reviews).